-In this article, we’re looking at how to use the future perfect continuous tense.
-Visit our main page on the 12 English Verb Tenses for breakdowns and resources on every verb tense.
+In this article, we’ll dissect the future perfect continuous tense and provide some common applications.
+We’ve included several tables for your reference.
+Visit our Verb Tenses article for breakdowns and resources on every verb tense.

 Forming the Future Perfect Continuous Tense (with Tables)

 Quick Reference Table: The Future Perfect Continuous Tense in All Forms

 |+||Will + have + been + Ving |

 I will have been working for 20 years this July.

 |?||Will + subject +have + been + Ving |